w-lfpup/jackrabbit-js/test_guide.md

 # Jackrabbit Tests

+`Jackrabbit` leverages javascript's module system for a flat, concise testing experience.

+No assertion libraries, no wild BDD functions.

+Developers with javascript can immediately start testing with basically zero overhead.

 ## Tests

 Tests are functions that return assertions.

-Tests `pass` when they return the `undefined` primitive or an empty array.
+Tests `pass` when they return the `undefined` primitive or an empty array `[]`.

 ```TS
 // my_library.tests.ts